HMS Camilla (1776)

-HMS Camilla was a Royal Navy 20-gun Sphinx-class post ship.
+HMS Camilla was a 20-gun Sphinx-class post ship of the Royal Navy.
 Camilla was built in Chatham Dockyard to a design by John Williams and was launched in 1776.
 She served in the American Revolution, the French Revolutionary Wars, and the Napoleonic Wars, before being sold in 1831.

 American Revolution

 Camilla was commissioned in May 1776 and sailed for North America in August.

 There she captured the privateer schooner Independence, John Gill, Master, of six carriage guns, eight swivels, and 50 men.
 She was on a cruise from Boston.
 Camilla also captured Admiral Montague, sailing from Hispaniola to Rhode Island with a cargo of molasses and coffee, Chance sailing to Georgia with coffee, and Polly, sailing to Surinam in ballast.

 On 23 January 1777, 12 mi north of Charlestown, South Carolina, Camilla, under Captain Charles Phipps, captured the American sloop Fanny, which was heading to that port from Cap-Français, Hispaniola, with a cargo of molasses.
 Then in February Captain John Linzee took command of Camilla.

 On 20 February 1777, Camilla and Perseus, Captain George Keith Elphinstone, captured the 170-ton snow, Adventure.
-They captured her 99 mi northeast of Antigua, British West Indies, as she was going from Newburyport, Massachusetts to St. Eustatius, Netherlands West Indies, with a cargo of fish, staves, spermacaeti candles and pine planks.
+They captured her 99 mi northeast of Antigua, British West Indies, as she was going from Newburyport, Massachusetts, to St. Eustatius, Netherlands West Indies, with a cargo of fish, staves, spermacaeti candles and pine planks.
 Camilla fired eleven shots before Adventure would stop.
 Perseus and Camilla shared the prize money.
-Eight days latter, Camilla captured Ranger, William Davies, Master, which was sailing in ballast from St. Lucia.
+Eight days later, Camilla captured Ranger, William Davies, Master, which was sailing in ballast from St. Lucia.
 Fanny, Adventure, and Ranger were all condemned and sold at Antigua.

 April 1777 was a busy month for Camilla.
 On 6 April she captured the brig Willing Maid, bound from St. Thomas, Danish West Indies, to Ocracoke Inlet, North Carolina, with a cargo of sugar, rum, and salt.
 However, the brig sprang a leak and sank.
-On 11 April 1777, Camilla was patrolling with 44-gun frigate Roebuck near the mouth of the Delaware River, just north of the Cape Henlopen lighthouse, when they came upon the American merchantman Morris.
+On 11 April 1777, Camilla was patrolling with the 44-gun frigate Roebuck near the mouth of the Delaware River, just north of the Cape Henlopen lighthouse, when they came upon the American merchantman Morris.
 Gunfire from the two British vessels drove Morris ashore, where she suddenly blew up with such force that it shattered the windows on the British vessels.
 Reports indicate that Morris was carrying 35 tons of gunpowder and that the captain and six crewmen still on the vessel were laying a train of gunpowder to blow her up, when things went wrong.
 It is not clear whether the powder train burnt too quickly or a shot from Camilla or Roebuck set it off.
 What is clear is that the vessel disintegrated and all aboard her died in the explosion.
 Much of her cargo of arms was, however, salvageable, and Americans onshore were able to get it.